dycons/compose/README.md

 ### Dependencies

-Setup expects the following repos to be available on the development/test machine:
+In addition to this repository, the following should be available in the demo VM:

-- `../katsu`: preferably checkout the year-old [commit `bbde238fe4c5410a10945a278877ab590fe0446d`](https://github.com/CanDIG/katsu/commit/bbde238fe4c5410a10945a278877ab590fe0446d), which is guaranteed to work.
-Should later be upgraded + made a submodule.
 - Postman for running the demo (a collection of API requests.)

 ### Setting up the demo environment

-For ClinDIG 4.2 DAC Portal demo, ignore all (Optional) steps.
+For ClinDIG 4.2 DAC Portal demo, ignore all (Optional) steps below.

 1. **Prepare environment**: Ensure that you have a well-configured `.env` file in the `compose` root.
 To use the default configuration, run `cp .default.env .env`
 2. **Start up Researcher IdP**:
     1. Run `docker-compose up rp-keycloak`.
 3. **Prepare Keycloak**:
     1. To prepare the keycloak for use with rems, run: `. ./init/rp-keycloak.sh`
-       1. This will add two test users
+       1. This will import a keycloak realm, initialize it, and add two test users:
           - username: `applicant`, password: `applicant`
           - username: `owner`, password: `owner`
        2. This will export the following environment variables to your shell, for use in authorization.
 Skip sourcing the script if this is not desired.